anderswallace/462-Chess-Board/README.md

 # CSCE 462: An Interactive Chess Board

+## Team

+This project was developed by Anders Wallace and Zach Hein

 ## Dependencies

 This project depends on the python-chess library, to install for Python 3.5+, run the command: